The Technology M&A Review: Mexico

 The federal Income Tax Law sets capital gain tax for all holders of shares or equity in a Mexican entity, which tax is triggered upon the transfer of said shares or equity.
-The general income tax payable upon any transfer of shares or equity is 25 per cent over the transaction price as a whole, or the seller may choose to pay using a 35 per cent rate calculated only over capital gains (i.e., the spread between the acquisition cost and sale cost).
+The general income tax payable by foreign tax residents upon any transfer of shares or equity is 25 per cent over the gross transaction price, or choose to pay using a 35 per cent rate over capital gains (i.e., the spread between the acquisition cost and sale cost).
 The choice of which rate to apply rests on the seller, who may need to meet certain formal requirements to be able to obtain the 35 per cent capital gains rate.

 Having said that, Mexico has approximately 60 tax treaties with several jurisdictions around the world, including the US and the EU.
 Although not all tax treaties are equal, a significant amount contain provisions allowing foreign participants to either decrease the tax payable as a capital gain in Mexico or, in some cases, altogether eliminate said tax.
 Among other things, for example, the US–Mexico tax treaty allows US residents to trigger an exemption participation clause with which a US-based seller of Mexican equity (to exemplify) would not be required to pay income tax as long as its position in the target entity was below 25 per cent and certain additional formal requirements are met.

-In addition to the aforementioned exemptions, it is relevant to note that Mexican law allows for some corporate reorganisations to be achieved on a tax-free basis when certain formal requirements are met.
+In addition to the aforementioned exemptions, Mexican law allows for some corporate reorganisations to be achieved on a tax-free basis when certain formal requirements are met.
 This is relevant for the M&A industry as a whole, as it permits companies to rearrange themselves prior to a potential transfer or sale of a particular line of business that may have previously been working together with another separate business.

-Mexican accounting standards (its Financial Information Rules) are published by the Mexican Counsel of Financial Information Rules, and are largely based on international accounting standards rather than the American counterpart, the US generally accepted accounting principles.
+Tax treaties include important relief on the applicable taxes according to local regulations, to avoid the double taxation on payments that are considered income from source of wealth in the country.
+Mexican accounting standards (its Financial Information Rules) are published by the Mexican Counsel of Financial Information Rules and are largely based on international accounting standards rather than the US counterpart, the US generally accepted accounting principles.

 vi Cross-border issues